tormjs/torm.js/README.md

-# tamarillo
+# Tamarillo
-Tamarillo is an easy-to-use ORM for Typescript, it based on Sequelize.
+Tamarillo is an easy-to-use ORM for Typescript, it's based on Sequelize.

+### Still under development